 Now to tie it all into on-demand company insurance pricing, specifically workers compensation insurance:

 So there’s the problem: if you’re not careful, you can be on the hook for a HUGE audit bill.
 It’s not uncommon for successful on-demand companies to have massive paystubs associated with independent contractors on their platform, so this becomes a very big issue very quickly.
+Audit insurance can be a valuable solution to mitigate the risks associated with these audit bills.

 Unfortunately this is, by definition, a very grey area given legal background.
 Different tests in different states make it impossible to nail down a bulletproof solution, but here are some things we’ve seen give clients an edge in this difficult legal landscape.